TheRealDax/multi-api/README.md

 This API is designed for string manipulation.

+It can do the following depending on the endpoint used:

+Return the first part of a string
-It can return a part of a string, remove part of a string or return a part of the string
+Return the last part of a string
+Remove the last part of a string and return the rest Return a part of the string in the middle specified by start and end points

 ## API Reference